WasabiFan/modm/docs/src/guide/installation.md

 4-3    04f2:b370  HP HD Webcam [Fixed]                  Not shared
 ```

+Note that you will need to re-run the "attach" command each time you restart the
+WSL virtual machine and/or your PC.

 !!! tip "Device in error state"
     If you receive a "Device in error state" message from the "attach" command,
     try adding "--force" to the "bind" command **and rebooting** before retrying